SamMartin92/j-macaleese-dyslexia-service/TESTING.md

 ![emailJS test](documentation/readme/testing/user-stories/email-js-test.PNG)

 - Testing of the API was further carried out following implementation to ensure emails were received to the site email and auto replies were sent.
-Evidence of thi can be seen in features section of (README.md)[README.md]
+Evidence of this can be seen in features section of [README.md](README.md)
 ## 3. As a site owner I can access client bookings so that I can modify or delete if necessary
 - The site owner has full CRUD functionality with regards client bookings in the admin site.
 - In the admin site, booking section, the site owner can view, filter and access any booking put through the site.